Training the Next Generation of Leaders in Primary Care

 Students in the GSP complete a scholarship project in an area of their choosing related to primary care medicine.
 Students are free to choose from a wide range of scholarly activities including qualitative and quantitative research, curriculum development, and other forms of scholarship.
 They are guided through this process by their faculty mentor and work one-on-one with the GSP Scholarship Coordinator from the Department of Public Health Sciences.
 Upon completion of their scholarship project, students make an oral presentation to their GSP classmates and faculty, and the larger medical school community.

-Individuals who receive an offer of admission to the University of Virginia School of Medicine who are interested in a career in generalist medicine (family medicine, general internal medicine, and general pediatrics) are encouraged to apply to the Generalist Scholars Program (GSP).
-Students can receive financial support up to a maximum of $40,000.
-Financial aid is awarded during the student’s final year upon the completion of medical school at the University of Virginia, fulfillment of the requirements of the Generalist Scholars Program, and matching into an approved primary care residency.
+Individuals who receive an offer of admission to the University of Virginia School of Medicine who are interested in a career in generalist medicine (family medicine, general internal medicine, general pediatrics) are encouraged to apply to the Generalist Scholars Program (GSP).
+Students admitted to the Generalist Scholars Program receive $40,000 in financial support, awarded upon completion of medical school at the University of Virginia, fulfillment of the requirements of the Generalist Scholars Program, and matching into an approved primary care residency.

 For more information contact our office at (434) 982-6317 or email Ms. Dela Alexander at firstname.lastname@example.org